TeoZosa/cookiecutter-cruft-poetry-tox-pre-commit-ci-cd/{{cookiecutter.project_slug}}/README.md

 > :fire: **Tip**
 > Invoking the above without `poetry` installed will emit a
-> helpful error message letting you know how you can install poetry.
+> helpful error message letting you know how you can install Poetry.

 Docker Container Image Building/Deployment Orchestration
 --------------------------------------------------------